IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: Experimental Details

-\textbf{MNIST} MNIST contains 70,000 images of handwritten digits~\citep{lecun1998gradient}.
-KL divergence is used for evaluation.
-We set the weights $(\lambda_{re},\lambda_{Gau})=(0.5,0.1)$.
-Following~\cite{dieng2019prescribed}, a classifier is trained to distinguish the category of generation images.
-We use the 10-category classifier to divide the generated images into 11 categories.
-If the highest probability of the generated picture's prediction is smaller than 0.75, it means that the generation quality is poor and classified as bad, otherwise, its label is determined according to the highest probability.
+\textbf{MNIST.} We set the loss weights as $(\lambda_{re},\lambda_{Gau})=(0.5,0.1)$.
+Following~\cite{dieng2019prescribed}, we use the 10-category classifier to divide the generated images into 11 categories.
+If the highest probability of the generated image's prediction is smaller than 0.75, we treat it as a bad generation and classify it to the bad class.
+Otherwise, its label is determined according to the highest probability.
+Latent space dimension is set as 2.
+We train the models for 300 epochs.

-\textbf{StackedMNIST}.
-Our StackedMNIST covers 1,000 known modes, as constructed by stacking three randomly sampled MNIST images along the RGB channels in line with the practice in~\cite{VEEGANnips17}.
-We also follow~\cite{VEEGANnips17} to evaluate the number of covered modes and divergence between the real and generation distributions.
-The weights are set $(\lambda_{re},\lambda_{Gau})=(3,3)$. \textbf{Results on CIFAR-10 and CIFAR-100.} All models are trained for 100K steps i.e. mini-batches.
-We set $(\lambda_{re},\lambda_{Gau})=(3,3)$.
-In Table~\ref{table:Real}, Inception Score and Fréchet Inception Distance (FID) are used to evaluate the image quality and mode completeness.
-The best performance is observed for IID-GAN w.r.t. image quality, measured by FID and Inception score and mode completeness, measured by FID.
-Table~\ref{tab:cifar10_100} shows that IID-GAN outperforms UnrolledGAN, VEEGAN and GDPP.
+\textbf{StackedMNIST.}.
+The StackedMNIST covers 1,000 known modes, as constructed by stacking three randomly sampled MNIST images along the RGB channels in line with the practice in~\cite{unrollGAN}.
+We follow~\cite{VEEGANnips17} to evaluate the number of covered modes and divergence between the real and generation distributions.
+The weights are set as $(\lambda_{re},\lambda_{Gau})=(3,3)$.
+Latent space dimension is set as 100.
+We train the models for 50 epochs.